Line-Numbers-for-Google-Docs/line-numbers-for-google-docs.github.io/settings.md

 #### Show line numbering

-This is a checkbox that allows you toggle the visibility of the line numbers.
+This is a checkbox that allows you to toggle the visibility of the line numbers.

 #### Numbering Type